“Must contradict you”: the farmer reacts with incomprehension – Baerbock stumbles when asked about milk

 A farmer asks Annalena Baerbock on “Klartext” on ZDF about the climate-friendly supply of food.
 When it comes to the milk price, the Green Chancellor candidate starts to falter.

 Berlin – Annalena Baerbock had to prove herself again on Thursday evening.
 The Green Chancellor candidate should speak “plain language” – in the ZDF broadcast of the same name.
-To do this, she was pestered with questions from guests in the studio for around an hour and a half.
+For this she was pestered with questions from guests in the studio for around an hour and a half.
 Including a woman who finally wanted a clear answer: a farmer from North Hesse.

 “By strengthening regional and, above all, organic products from the region,” replied Baerbock, referring to the applause for the question.
 But when the candidate speaks about regionality and healthy food, the farmer shakes her head with a smile.